Mostek 5065: Instructions and addressing

 The most significant bit of every address stored in memory was used to specify whether it was a direct or indirect address, this left 15-bits for the actual address, allowing up to 32 kB of memory.
 Since the address being pointed to by an indirect address might also have its high bit set, indirect addresses can form chains.
-This style of chained access was also seen on minicomputer systems like the IBM 1620, HP 2100 and Data General Nova, but was uncommon for microprocessors.
+This style of multi-level indirect addressing was also seen on minicomputer systems like the IBM 1620, HP 2100 and Data General Nova, but was uncommon for microprocessors.

-For branches, subroutine calls and jumps, a second format was used where the opcode used the upper 4 bits, and the lower 4 bits along with the 8-bit operand form a 12-bit address.
-This meant code could only call other code within a 4 kB "block".
+For branches, subroutine calls and jumps, a second format is used where the opcode uses the upper 4 bits, and the lower 4 bits along with the 8-bit operand form a 12-bit address.
+This meant code could only call other code within a 4 KB "block".
 There were many other instruction formats for special purposes.

-Input/output was not memory mapped and was handled through special instructions.
-The upper 4 bits of the opcode held the I/O instruction (input, output, status, etc.), while the lower 4 bits were a "free field".
-The program could place any value in these 4 bits and use it as an ad-hoc data field to send instructions to the device.
+Input/output is not memory mapped and is handled through special instructions.
+The upper 4 bits of the opcode holds the I/O instruction (input, output, status, etc.), while the lower 4 bits are a "free field".
+The program may place any value in these 4 bits and use it as an ad-hoc data field to send instructions to the device.
 Triggering the instruction resulted in a four-cycle process.
-In the first cycle the lower 6 bits of the instruction, including the 4 bit free field, were put on the H bus while the value of the accumulator was put on the L bus.
-The device could then read both to decode its instruction.
-On the second cycle, if the CPU was to send data to the device for output, the 8-bit value was put on the bus.
-On the third, any data being sent to the CPU was returned on the bus.
-The fourth indicated the end of the I/O cycle.
+In the first cycle the lower 6 bits of the instruction, including the 4 bit free field, are put on the H bus while the value of the accumulator is put on the L bus.
+The device can then read both to decode its instruction.
+On the second cycle, if the CPU is to send data to the device for output, the 8-bit value is put on the bus.
+On the third, any data being sent to the CPU is returned on the bus.
+The fourth indicates the end of the I/O cycle.